 All documents in OpenOffice.org (OOo) are based on templates.
 If you do not specify a template when you start a new Writer document, the document is based on the default template for text documents.
 If you have not specified a default template, Writer uses the blank template for text documents that is installed with OOo.
-See "Error: Reference source not found" on page Error: Reference source not found for more information.
+See "Setting a default template" on page 342 for more information.